Skip to main content

 Install the LiveKit SDK:

-Note that this example hardcodes a token.
-In a real app, you’ll need your server to generate a token for you.
+This example hardcodes a token.
+In a real app, your server generates a token for you.

 import {